mxriuki/phase-1-javascript-project-mode/README.md

 yarn install
 Start the development server:

-bash
+sql
 Copy code
 # If using npm
 npm start

 # If using yarn
 yarn start
 Open your browser and visit https://mxriuki.github.io/phase-1-javascript-project-mode/ to view the application.

 How to Use
 Click the Get Cocktail button to fetch a random cocktail.
-Explore the details of the cocktail including its name, category, ingredients, and instructions.
+Explore the details of each cocktail including its name, category, ingredients, and instructions.
-Like your favorite cocktails using the thumbs-up button to keep track of your preferences.
+Use the Like button to save your favorite cocktails.
-Discover related cocktails for more options and ideas.
+Discover Related Cocktails for more options and ideas.
 Credits
 API: The Cocktail DB API for providing the cocktail data.
 Contributing